“Declaration of the Truths

 where all utterly intractable contradictions are “reconciled”.

-ask, (apart from reference to the curious absence of the definite
+reference to the curious absence of the definite article concerning

-nature of the Mass either unrecognized or so widely misunderstood?
+the Mass either unrecognized or so widely misunderstood?
+We have

-We have already provided two reasons (Francis and Friends — and
+already provided two reasons (Francis and Friends — and Vatican

-Vatican II) but the third is less obvious because we have been exposed
+II) but the third is less obvious because we have been exposed to

 of “a table” and the absence of “an altar.”